kuzzleio/documentation/src/api/1/controller-security/delete-user/index.md

 {{{since "1.0.0"}}}

-Delete a user and all their associate credentials.
+Deletes a user and all their associate credentials.

 ---